Palma-Sola-Botanical-Park/ReworkDemo/data/ToDo/MAINTENANCE_cleanup_backlog.md

 - **Catalog reconciliation** (pages ↔ photos): the `comm` diff of `PSBP-*` IDs across `plants/`+`wildlife/` vs `photos/` should return two empty lists.
 - **Scripts live only in `data/scripts/`** — never in asset or page folders.
 - **Single source of truth:** derive everything from the master sheet / JSON; never scrape rendered HTML.
+- **PDFs that render in-site must be same-origin or a published Google Doc.** `viewer.html` uses PDF.js, which *fetches* the file with JS — subject to CORS.
+Third-party hosts (Mailchimp `mcusercontent.com`, random file hosts) serve for direct download but block cross-origin JS reads, so they render blank in-site even though the raw link works.
+Fix: host embeddable PDFs in the repo (e.g. `docs/news/`) or use a published Google Doc.
+(Incident 2026-06-14: a Mailchimp-hosted Horticulture PDF wouldn't embed; rehosted into the repo, fixed.)

 ---